- Academic Advising

 Undergraduate Course Load

-The normal course load for undergraduate students is 15 to 17 semester hours.
+The typical course load for undergraduate students is 15 to 16 semester hours.
 Undergraduate students must maintain at least 12 semester hours to be eligible for full financial aid.
 Academic full-time status requires enrollment for 12 semester hours during any semester.
-Tuition surcharges will be assessed on course loads in excess of 20 credit hours.
-Students desiring to take more than 20 semester hours per semester must seek permission from the department chair of their major as well as their advisor.
+Tuition surcharges will be assessed on course loads in excess of 16 credit hours.
+Students desiring to take more than 20 semester hours per semester must seek permission from their advisor.
+Additional ramifications for an atypical course load are described in the Undergraduate Course Load policy:

 Graduate Course Load

 Full-time graduate class load is six hours or more per semester.
 Maximum enrollment is 15 semester hours during fall and spring semesters.
 Course load for the summer session is 12 hours during the regular six-week summer session and six hours during the early summer session.
 Summer limits are exclusive of one-day workshops.
 Individual departments may have different requirements for summer students.
 Graduate students must be enrolled in at least three semester hours to be eligible for any financial aid.
-Course overloads require the approval of the student’s academic advisor or department chair and the vice president for Academic Affairs.
+Course overloads require the approval of the student’s academic advisor or program designee and the vice president for Academic Affairs:

 Courses numbered 001 through 099 are considered basic skills courses and will not be counted toward the required hours for an Associate of Arts or Science or Bachelor of Arts, Fine Arts or Science degree.
 Students enrolled in basic skills courses will be assessed a surcharge.
 Courses numbered below 300 constitute the lower division.
 Courses numbered 300 through 499 constitute the upper division.
 Course numbering is based on a pattern that places all classes numbered 100-199 in the first year, 200-299 in the second year, 300-399 in the third year, and 400-499 in the fourth year.